 “Point of Receipt” shall mean a point on the Company EPS where the Company delivers capacity and energy to the Interconnecting Customer.

+“Power Control System” means systems or devices which electronically limit or control steady state currents to a programmable limit.

+“Power Rating Configuration Setting” means the as-configured value of the active or apparent power ratings which is used as the rating within the Facility.
+This alternative rating is associated with the nameplate information required by IEEE Std 1547™-2018 subclause 10.3, as allowed by subclause 10.4.

 “Pre-Application Report” shall mean, as described in Section 3.2, a non-binding report of certain information specific to a proposed Facility interconnection location provided to the Interconnecting Customer by the Company prior to the Application.

 “Preceding Study” shall mean any study that is required by the Company to be completed prior to commencing the Group Study process for the remaining applicant(s) in a Common Study Area.
 A Preceding Study shall be deemed to have commenced upon execution of the relevant Impact Study Agreement(s) and the initial payment of the study costs.
 A Preceding Study shall be deemed to be complete upon issuance of the final Impact or Group Study report.

+“Protective Function” means the equipment, hardware and/or software in a Facility (whether discrete or integrated with other functions) whose purpose is to protect against conditions that, if left uncorrected, could result in harm to personnel, damage to equipment, loss of safety or reliability, or operation outside pre-established parameters required by the Interconnection Service Agreement.

 “Public Facility” shall mean any Facility (1) that is owned or operated by a municipality or other governmental entity; or (2) that is sited on land of a municipality or other governmental entity; or (3) which for purposes of Net Metering qualifies as a Net Metering Facility of a Municipality or Other Governmental Entity.

 “Qualifying Facility” shall mean a generation Facility that has received certification as a Qualifying Facility from the FERC in accordance with the Federal Power Act, as amended by the Public Utility Regulatory Policies Act of 1978, as defined in 220 C.M.R. § 11.04.